Gothic Sculpture (c.1150-1280)

 (royal ancestors of the Virgin).

 The problem of the style of the stone sculpture on the west front of Saint-Denis is a highly controversial one.
 Certain features, such as the months of the year and the signs of the zodiac on the jamb shafts and the whole ornamental repertory surrounding them, are still firmly bound up with Romanesque art.
 Moreover, Sliger seems to have been aware of this influence from the past when he described the tympanum mosaic as "out of date."
 The essential novelty lies in the column statues, the decoration of the arch mouldings and certain basic stylistic features (calmer style, relief composed of independent volumes) of the older parts of the central tympanum.
 Henceforth the problem of the style of the column statues can be better understood with the help of the heads still preserved.
 After Wilhelm Voge's study at the end of the 19th century, the view persisted that the sculptors of Saint-Denis had been schooled at Toulouse and Moissac.
-Today scholars look exclusively northwards, because the best elements for comparison are in northern France, in the capitals of Saint-Etienne at Dreux, for example, or in the more international milieu of goldsmithing and metalworking.
-(See also: Celtic Metalwork art.)
+Today scholars look exclusively northwards, because the best elements for comparison are in northern France, in the capitals of Saint-Etienne at Dreux, for example, or in the more international milieu of goldsmithing and metalwork.

 This reassessment was initiated by the